tobi-weber/foliolib/docs/source/documentation.rst

     from foliolib import server
     server("SERVER_NAME")

-and a authentication must be performed on the tenant(s), which should be called:
+and a authentication must be performed on the tenant(s):

 .. code-block:: python

-    from foliolib.folio.users import Users
+    from foliolib.folio.usersImpl import UsersImpl
     Users("TENANT_ID").login("USER_ID","PASSWORD")

 Now Folio API functions can be called.